crclark/fdb_ray_clone/README.md

 client.await_future(y) # returns 8
 ```

-## Features

-- Simple. <2k lines of Python.
-- Distributed futures executed by a cluster of workers.
-- Distributed storage of future outputs.
-- Resource requirement system -- specify that your future needs n CPUs, m bytes of memory, etc.
-- Fault tolerant -- retries, exception reporting, detects dead workers and reassigns their work, simple lineage system that can reconstruct lost outputs.

 ## Data plane

 Each worker process is running a Python [SharedMemoryManager](https://docs.python.org/3/library/multiprocessing.shared_memory.html#multiprocessing.managers.SharedMemoryManager), which is a lightweight way to share memory between Python processes over a network.
 The hello world of SharedMemoryManager examples crashes in my system Python [because of a bug](https://stackoverflow.com/questions/59172691/why-do-we-get-a-nameerror-when-trying-to-use-the-sharedmemorymanager-python-3-8), so this requires Python >3.8.